agoric-labs/PlaygroundVat/docs/vat-basedir.md

 `vat create` builds a Solo Vat in which the HostID and the VatID are the same.
 To build a Quorum Vat, you must first create (but not launch) all the Solo Vats, and copy down their HostIDs.
 Now construct the desired Quorum VatID.

+You must also extract the shared "Vat Secret" from the leader vat: this is a string stored in `vat-secret` (it doesn't really matter which Vat you take the secret from: what matters is that all hosts wind up sharing the same Vat Secret).
+This secret is used to build deterministic pseudorandom Swissnums for newly exposed objects.

-Then go back to each Solo Vat and run `vat convert-to-quorum` with the new Quorum VatID.
+Then go back to each Solo Vat and run `vat convert-to-quorum <vatid>
+<vatsecret>` with the new Quorum VatID and the shared Vat Secret.
+This will
+modify the basedir to set the new VatID, replace the Vat Secret, and recompute the root sturdyref.